-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists.
+- Tell all of your child’s health care providers that your child is taking this drug.
+This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Have an eye exam as you have been told by your doctor.
+- Get your child an eye exam as you have been told by the doctor.

 - This drug may affect certain lab tests.
-Tell all of your health care providers and lab workers that you take this drug.
+Tell all of your child’s health care providers and lab workers that your child takes this drug.

 - This drug may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking this drug.
+Be sure your child uses some other kind of birth control also, like a condom, when taking this drug.

-- This drug may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking this drug, call your doctor right away.
+- This drug may cause harm to the unborn baby if your child takes it during pregnancy.
+If your child is pregnant or gets pregnant while taking this drug, call the doctor right away.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.